Skip to content

 Hello3 from a.py

-The description of import here is only the simplest and most common part.
-For complete and detailed import introduction, please refer to professional tutorials.
+The description of import here is only the simplest commonly used part.
+For a complete and detailed introduction to import, please refer to professional tutorials.

 8.1 Scripts in DataFlux Func

-Due to the special mechanism of script management in DataFlux Func, scripts in the system are not stored as files but saved in the database.
-Therefore, importing other scripts in DataFlux Func differs somewhat from standard Python.
+Due to the special mechanism of script management in DataFlux Func, scripts in DataFlux Func do not exist as files but are stored in databases.
+Therefore, importing other scripts in DataFlux Func differs from original Python implementations.

-In DataFlux Func, Python scripts are organized in two layers: the first layer is "script sets," and the second layer is "scripts."
-A script set is merely a collection of scripts and is not a "folder".
+In DataFlux Func, Python scripts are organized in two layers: the first layer is the "Script Collection", and the second layer is the "Script".
+A script collection is merely a collection of scripts and is not a "folder".

 8.2 Importing Scripts in DataFlux Func

-Assume the following script sets and scripts exist:
+Assume there are the following script collections and scripts:

 Then, the import methods are as follows: